 A colonoscopy is usually prescribed to screen for colon cancer after a review of personal and family history is done to determine the patient’s risk.
 According to the American Cancer Society, colon cancer is the second leading cause of cancer-related death in the United States.
 The average adult has about a 1 in 20 chance of being diagnosed with colon cancer, although this varies widely, depending on individual risk factors.
 Even though colon cancer is on the rise in the US (an estimated 140,250 new cases in 2019), it is relatively treatable when caught early, which is why colon cancer screening is so important.
 It is estimated that increased awareness of and screening for colon cancer would save at least 30,000 lives each year.
 Colonoscopies may also be recommended by a doctor to diagnose the cause for symptoms such as rectal bleeding and chronic diarrhea.

 It is often said that preparation is the hardest part of a colonoscopy.
 Doctors will explain dietary restrictions and cleansing routines on a patient to patient basis.
 In general, though, preparation includes limiting the diet to clear liquids 24 hours before the procedure and ingesting a large amount of special cleansing solution or prescribed oral laxatives.
 As mentioned, it is essential to follow instructions carefully, as the accuracy of the procedure will depend on the colon being clean.
-The following are some examples of required preparation:
+The following are some examples of required preparation (PDF Downloads):

 Although most medications can be taken as usual, it is important to mention any medications because it is possible that they can interfere with screening preparation or procedure.
 In particular, make physicians aware of aspirin products, arthritis medications, anticoagulants (blood thinners such as warfarin or heparin), clopidogrel, insulin, or iron products.
 Allergies to any medications should also be mentioned before the exam.